f4analysis tips and tutorials

-Documentary method – proposal for the use of QDA software.
+Documentary method – Proposal for the use of QDA software.

-A simplified example, implemented with f4analysis.
+A simplified example, implemented with f4analyse.

 Introduction

-Steps of Analysis
+Steps of the analysis

 1. Selection of data and sequencing